 Financial assets are assets that could be used to discharge existing liabilities or finance future operations and are not consumption in the normal course of operations.
 The indicator of net debt is determined by deducting the financial assets of the Lhoosk'uz Dene Nation from its liabilities.
-Financial assets are primarily measured at historical cost.
+Financial assets are primarily measured at historical cost, with the exception of marketable securities, which are measured at fair value.